RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 found on the GitHub repository (`http://github.com/rpgroup-pboc/mscl_survival`).

 ### Calculation of survival probability error
-The vertical error bars for the points shown in [@Fig:survival] represent our uncertainty in the survival probability given our measurement of $n$ survivors out of a total $N$ single-cell measurements.
+&nbsp;&nbsp;&nbsp;&nbsp;The vertical error bars for the points shown in [@Fig:survival] represent our uncertainty in the survival probability given our measurement of $n$ survivors out of a total $N$ single-cell measurements.
 The probability distribution of the survival probability $p_s$ given these measurements can be written using Bayes' theorem as
 $$
 g(p_s\,\vert\, n, N) = {f(n\,\vert\,p_s, N)g(p_s) \over f(n\,\vert\, N)},
 $${#eq:probability_bayes}